MarcDiethelm/xtc/README.md

 ## What xtc does not do (yet)

-- shared logic to create correct state
+- Shared logic (client, server) to create correct state.
 - Dependency management
 - Code and template re-use between browser and server.
-- No client-side rendering is built in, so info below is out of context:
+- No client-side rendering is built in (yet), so info below is out of context:
 	- Initial rendering is done at the server, subsequent changes are rendered directly in the browser.
 	- 'Ajax crawling' support: non-JS clients can get a semantically sensible representation of any page URI.
 	- Handlebars templates precompilation
-- Easy appcache manifest generation through Grunt
+- Easy appcache manifest generation with Grunt (Coming...)
-- database access from server and browser (not that it's difficult)
+- Database access from server and browser (Not that it's difficult)